SGFormer: Simplifying and Empowering Transformers for Large-Graph Representations: Preliminary and Related Work

 \textbf{Graph Neural Networks.} The layer-wise updating rule for GNNs~\cite{scarselli2008gnnearly,GCN-vallina} can be defined as recursively aggregating the embeddings of neighboring nodes to compute the node representation:

 where $\mathbf z_u^{(k)}$ denotes the embedding at the $k$-th layer, $\eta$ denotes (parametric) feature transformation, and $\mbox{Agg}$ is an aggregation function over the embeddings of nodes in $\mathcal R(u)$ which is the receptive field of node $u$ determined by $\mathcal G$.
 Common GNNs, such as GCN~\cite{GCN-vallina} and GAT~\cite{GAT}, along with their numerous successors, typically assume that $\mathcal R(u)$ is the set of first-order neighboring nodes in $\mathcal G$.
 By stacking multiple layers (e.g., $K$) of the updating rule in \eqref{eqn-gnnupdating}, the model can integrate information from the local neighborhood into the representation.
 Because GNNs involve neighboring nodes in the computation graph, which exponentially increase w.r.t. $K$, training them on large graphs (e.g., with a million nodes) in a full-batch manner can be challenging.
 To reduce the overhead, GNNs require subtle techniques like neighbor sampling~\cite{graphsaint}, graph partition~\cite{clustergcn-kdd19}, or historical embeddings~\cite{gnnautoscale}.
+Some works adopt knowledge distillation for inference on sparser graphs~\cite{yang2022geometric,zhang2022graph} to accelerate inference, and more recently, MLP architectures are used to replace GNNs to accelerate training~\cite{yang2022graph,han2022mlpinit}.